Environments

 dagger --env staging check

-dagger --env staging call deploy
+dagger --env staging api call deploy

 Configure an environment